Governance bodies of the Bishkek International School include:

 Fred Huston, Chair of the Governing Board

-Fred Huston is currently the Branch Office Executive Director for international Development Law Organization (IDLO) overseeing Rule of Law projects in Central Asia – supported by various different intergovernmental and government organizations.
-Mr. Huston brings a broad array of experience to BIS.
-He is a licensed attorney from the State of Colorado (USA) and has lived and worked in Bishkek for 23 years.
+Fred Huston brings a broad array of experience to BIS.
+He is a licensed attorney from the State of Colorado (USA) and has lived and worked in Bishkek for 26years.
 He is fluent in Russian and has worked at the highest government levels in Kyrgyzstan – as an advisor in the Legal Department of the KR President.
 He received his Juris Doctorate from the University of Denver, College of Law in 1980 and also has degrees in Geology and Russian from the University of Colorado in Boulder.
+Mr. Huston is currently the Chief of Party of the USAID Ukuk Bulagy Project, a people-centered Rule of Law project in Kyrgyzstan that is aimed at improving justice for all.
+Mr. Huston represents East-West Management Institute, USAID’s implementing partner in the project that works directly and closely with many non-governmental and governmental organizations.

-Elected by Advisory Council to serve on the GB until October 2020.
+Elected by the Parents Association to serve on the GB until October 2023.

-Elected by BIS Staff to serve on the GB until October 2021.
+Elected by the Parents Association to serve on the GB until October 2024.

-Elected by the Advisory Council to serve on the GB until October 2022.
+Elected by the Parents Association to serve on the GB until October 2025.

-Elected by BIS Staff to serve on the GB until October 2022.
+Elected by the Advisory Council to serve on the GB until October 2023.

-Elected by the Parents Association to serve on the GB until October 2020.
+Elected by the Advisory Council to serve on the GB until October 2024.

-Elected by the Parents Association to serve on the GB until October 2022.
+Elected by the Advisory Council to serve on the GB until October 2025.

-Elected by the Advisory Council to serve on the GB until October 2021.
+Elected by BIS Staff to serve on the GB until October 2024.

-Elected by the Parents Association to serve on the GB until October 2021.
+Elected by BIS Staff to serve on the GB until October 2025.

 What is the Parents Association?